NativeScript/docs-v8/ui-and-styling.md

   let nativeView
   if (global.isIOS) {
+    // Example with UITextView in iOS
     nativeView = UITextView.new()
     nativeView.text = 'Native View (iOS)'
   } else if (global.isAndroid) {
+    // Example with TextView in Android
     nativeView = new android.widget.TextView(Utils.android.getApplicationContext())
     nativeView.setText('Native View (Android)')
   }